prafullD74/Shell-scripting/Functions.md

 # Functions
 In shell scripting, functions are blocks of code that can be reused multiple times within a script or across different scripts.
 Functions are defined with a name, a set of parameters (optional), and a block of code that performs some operation.
 The code inside the function can access and modify variables within the function or outside the function, depending on their scope.

+### Strategies for writing modular and reusable functions
+1. **Write functions that perform a single, well-defined task**: A function should do one thing, and do it well.
+This makes the functions more focused and easier to understand and reuse.
+2. **Avoid hardcoding values**: Use function arguments to pass in values that may vary, such as file names or directory paths.
+This makes the function more flexible and reusable.
+3. **Return values instead of printing them**: Functions should return values, rather than printing them to the console.
+This allows the calling code to decide how to use the function’s output, making the function more flexible and reusable.
+4. **Write well-documented functions**: Document your functions with clear and concise comments that explain what the functions do, what their arguments are, and what their return value is.
+5. **Logically organize your functions**: Group related functions together in your script, and organize them in a way that makes sense for the tasks you are performing.

+### Using function libraries in shell scripts
+1. **Create a function library file**: Create a separate file that contains the functions you want to reuse.
+This file should contain only function definitions and no code that runs outside of a function.
+2. **Source the function library file**: In each script that uses the function library, including the line ‘source /path/to/function_library.sh’ at the beginning of the script.
+This will load the functions from the library file into the script.
+3. **Source the function library file**: In each script that uses the function library, including the line ‘source /path/to/function_library.sh’ at the beginning of the script.
+This will load the functions from the library file into the script.

+- create and use a function library file

+### Error handling in functions
+>Error handling is an important part of writing functions in shell scripts.
+Good error-handling practices can help make your functions more reliable and robust and can make your code easier to debug.
+1. Return a status code to indicate success or failure.
+When your function completes, it should return a status code.
+2. Use the `set -e` option to exit on errors.
+3. Use the `trap` command to handle errors gracefully.
+4. Print error messages to the console.
+5. Validate function arguments.
+6. Use descriptive variables names

 ### [How to create and enter a directory](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux#practical-bashrc-examples)
 ```bash